 Human Growth Hormone (HGH), for example, shows immense promise as a tool for injury rehab and workout recovery that can help players get back on their feet and back on the field more quickly.
 Unfortunately, many treatments like these are banned wholesale in the effort to prevent cheating in sports.
-Most people that talk about doping and performance enhancement either advocate for the complete ban of Performance Enhancing Drugs or to allow players the freedom to augment their training however they can safely see fit.
+Most people that talk about doping and performance enhancement either advocate for the complete ban of Performance Enhancing Drugs or to allow players the freedom to augment their training in any way beneficial.

 How are Performance Enhancing Drugs Regulated in Sport Today?

-Although there has been drug testing and other forms of PED control in the past, it was in the year 2004 that the regulations against doping solidified, as the World Anti-Doping Association (WADA) code became the law of the land with regard to hundreds of athletic organizations across the world.
+Although there has been drug testing and other forms of PED control in the past, it was in the year 2004 that the regulations against doping solidified, as the World Anti-Doping Association (WADA) code became the law of the land concerning hundreds of athletic organizations across the world.
 By creating one primary standard, this makes it easier to ensure that all athletes are playing by the same rules.
 Central to this code is a list of banned substances.
-If athletes are discovered to be using any of these substances for any purpose, they violate the terms of their sport and this triggers punishment.
-It doesn’t matter if the athlete takes the banned substances on purpose or by accident, for example.
-It doesn’t even matter if the athlete is taking the drug for a medically valid reason, they are still considered to be in violation of the WADA code.
-However this does not prevent normal people from seeking out these hormonal treatments and getting prescribed for them.
+If athletes are discovered to be using any of these substances for any purpose, they violate the terms of their sport, and this triggers punishment.
+It doesn't matter if the athlete takes the banned substances deliberately or by accident, for example.
+It doesn't even matter if the athlete is taking the drug for a medically valid reason, they are still considered to violate the WADA code.
+However, this does not prevent ordinary people from seeking out these hormonal treatments and getting prescribed for them.

 Many Substances that Are Considered PEDs are Prescribed to Facilitate Healing and Recovery

 There are a variety of drugs that have shown incredible promise in treating sports-related injuries, especially Testosterone and Sermorelin.
 The problem is that many of these drugs are also potent performance enhancers as well.
-For example, there is concrete evidence that HGH injections have the ability to increase performance in sprinting, running and cycling.
-Specifically, Growth Hormone injections improved 100 meter times by 0.4 seconds, and allowed cyclists to achieve a four to five percent boost in speed.
+For example, there is concrete evidence that HGH injections can increase performance in sprinting, running and cycling.
+Specifically, Growth Hormone injections improved 100-meter times by 0.4 seconds and allowed cyclists to achieve a four to five percent boost in speed.

 Given that HGH treatments cost in the range of $500 to $1,500 a month, for most athletes and bodybuilders this is a small price to pay for what they get in return of their investment.
-Now, this might not seem like all that much to some in terms of cost and benefits, but in the world of competitive running and cycling, these advantages are huge.
+Now, this might not seem like all that much to some regarding cost and benefits, but in the world of competitive running and cycling, these advantages are enormous.
 Interestingly enough, these same studies showed no change in the ability of the athletes to jump or lift, nor did the use of HGH improve overall fitness in the athletes (except in some circumstances).

-Of course, when used strategically over a long period of time, HGH, Sermorelin and Testosterone can improve strength, endurance and recovery time, because of the way that it enhances rehabilitation and downtime, but this simply allows an individual to squeeze out more training in a shorter period of time.
-So there is a real time factor with bio-identical Hormone Replacement Therapy.
-Evidence suggests that men and women with HGH Deficiency can benefit significantly from the use of Human Growth Hormone injections, Sermorelin or even Testosterone cream or injections with minimal risk of side effects, but healthy individuals, such as athletes, that use HGH or Sermorelin over a long period of time at unnaturally high doses, put themselves at risk of conditions such as joint pain, swelling, fatigue and reduced stamina.
+Of course, when used strategically over a long period of time, HGH, Sermorelin and Testosterone can improve strength, endurance and recovery time, because of the way that it enhances rehabilitation and downtime, but this only allows an individual to squeeze out more training in a shorter period.
+So there is a real-time factor with Bio-identical Hormone Replacement Therapy.
+Evidence suggests that men and women with HGH Deficiency can benefit significantly from the use of Human Growth Hormone injections, Sermorelin or even Testosterone cream or injections with minimal risk of side effects, but healthy individuals, such as athletes that use HGH or Sermorelin over a long period of time at unnaturally high doses put themselves at risk of conditions such as joint pain, swelling, fatigue, and reduced stamina.